 - Total Word Count: ~200-300 words (depending on the journal)

-- Content: Abstract should reflect only the contents of the original paper (no cited work)
+- Content: The abstract should reflect only the contents of the original paper (no cited work)

 * Always follow the formatting guidelines of the journal to which you are submitting your paper.